‘Mummy, what was it like before the internet?’ Tony Barrell looks back to the Pre-Online Era

 I stopped going to pub quizzes when it became normal for participants to whip out their smartphones and search for the answers to the questions

 The internet has now transformed many aspects of life in unexpected ways.
 Without it, you wouldn’t be reading this blog, of course.
-However, people commuting to work used to read many more books, newspapers and magazines than they do now; thousands of these weekday travellers now spend much of their journeys staring morosely at their smartphone screens.
+However, people on trains used to read many more books, newspapers and magazines than they do now; thousands of these travellers now spend much of their journeys staring morosely at their smartphone screens.
 And when you’re thinking of taking a holiday, it’s a challenge to find an actual, physical travel agency: you can walk for miles in your local area without finding one, all the while dodging white vans bringing goodies to the internet shoppers who aren’t in, and who have to rely on kindly neighbours to look after the big brown boxes until they get home.

 The internet has also wrecked pub quizzes.
 These used to be fun, but I stopped going to them when it apparently became normal behaviour for many participants to whip out their phones and search for the answers to the questions, instead of using the brains they were born with.